Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Riemannian Gradient Flow and Descent

 In order to guarantee convergence of \eqref{eq:gradient_descent} to the set of critical points, it is sufficient to apply the Armijo rule, see \cite{LueYe08}.
 An alternative to Armijo’s rule provides the step-size selection suggested by \cite{Bro93}, see also~\cite{HM94}.
 Moreover, for compact Riemannian manifolds even a sufficiently small constant step size $\eta>0$ guarantees convergence:

-\begin{theorem} For compact Riemannian manifolds every trajectory of the discretized gradient descent \eqref{eq:gradient_descent} (with constant but small enough step size) converges to the set of critical points.
-Moreover, the set of initial points converging to strict saddle points has measure zero---in the sense of Sec.~\ref{subsec:basic-concepts} here. \end{theorem}
+\begin{theorem} If $f$ has compact sublevel sets, every trajetory of the discretized gradient descent~\eqref{eq:gradient_descent} (with constant but small enough step size) converges to the set of critical points.
+Moreover, if additionally \begin{enumerate}[(i)] \item all critical points are isolated, then any trajectory of~\eqref{eq:gradient_descent} converges to a single critical point of $f$. \item all saddle points are strict, then the set of initial points converging to strict saddle points has measure zero (in the sense of Sec.~\ref{subsec:basic-concepts}). \end{enumerate} \end{theorem}

-The second part of the above statement can be found in \cite[Cor.~6]{Lee19}\footnote{There the authors consider Riemannian manifolds embedded in the Euclidean space and retractions instead of an intrinsic Riemannian exponential function, but this does not restrict the generality of the result, cf. the Nash embedding theorem~\cite[Thm.~46]{Berger03}.} Thus, for a function with compact sublevel sets, gradient descent \eqref{eq:gradient_descent} behaves similar as its continuous counter-part, cf.~Cor.~\ref{cor:iso-critical-point}, i.e.\ it converges almost surely to a local minimum if the step size is chosen small enough.
+Part (ii) of the above statement can be found in \cite[Cor.~6]{Lee19}. \footnote{There the authors consider Riemannian manifolds embedded in the Euclidean space and retractions instead of an intrinsic Riemannian exponential function, but this does not restrict the generality of the result, cf. the Nash embedding theorem~\cite[Thm.~46]{Berger03}.} Thus, for a function with compact sublevel sets, gradient descent \eqref{eq:gradient_descent} behaves similarly to its continuous counter-part, cf.~Prop.~\ref{prop:gradient-flow} and Cor.~\ref{cor:iso-critical-point}, i.e.\ it converges almost surely to a local minimum if the step size is chosen small enough.

-Deeper results which yield convergence to a single critical point are more subtle to derive.
+Deeper results, which yield convergence to a single critical point, are more subtle to derive.
 Here we present one result in this direction which is again based on the analyticity of the cost function $f$ and on \L{}ojasiewicz's inequaliy.

-\begin{theorem}\cite{Diss-Lageman} If $(M,g)$ and $f$ are real analytic, and the step sizes are chosen according to a version of the first Wolfe--Powell condition for Riemannian manifolds, then pointwise convergence holds. \end{theorem}
+\begin{theorem}\cite{Diss-Lageman} If $(M,\msf g)$ and $f$ are real analytic, and the step sizes are chosen according to a version of the first Wolfe--Powell condition for Riemannian manifolds, then pointwise convergence holds. \end{theorem}

-\begin{remark} It should be mentioned that gradient descent algorithms are usually studied as exact algorithms, not as numerical algorithms where real numbers are represented as floating point values and arithmetic is not exact.
-Numerical effects can be important, for instance cancellation effects from computing gradients in a naive way.
-Nevertheless, this paper will ignore these numerical issues. \end{remark}